MKT Law | Litigation Is Our Business SM

 When contracts are broken, there are negative consequences.
-These can range from the contract’s breach causing delays, other contracts not being honored, and money lost for everyone involved.
-When a contract is broken, or if someone thinks it has not been honored, you need the Minneapolis and St. Paul business litigators at MKT Law.
-At our business litigation firm, we represent big or small businesses nd people with breached contracts or those accused of breaking a contract.
+These can range from the contract’s breach causing delays, other contracts not being honored and money lost for everyone involved.
+When a contract is broken, or if someone thinks it has not been honored, you need Minneapolis business litigation attorney, Mark Thompson.
+He represents big or small businesses and people with breached contracts or those accused of breaking a contract.

 When it comes to business, anything can happen when you enter a contract binding you or others to a business relationship.
 There are many reasons why having a contract litigation attorney by your side would be essential.